 - White Label Care Plans you get at least 25% off all our Care Plans.
 You charge your clients whatever you see fit.

-- All In One WP Support, we support you and your entire portfolio for a fixed monthly fee.
+- Agency Support Package, we support you and your entire portfolio for a fixed monthly fee.
 It’s reviewed once a quarter and the price adjusted.

 - Alternatively, for a one of fee we can set it all up for you and leave you to it.
 We will implement everything, a mirror of what we use.
 We can then provide ongoing support should you need it.